MEALDEA/sample/README.md

 Skills
 ======

--I am a Creative and imaginative person seriously

--Can do C language
+-Can do basic C language

 -Excellence english skills (About iBT TOFEL 105~110 points)

--Leadership with Experience and Will to be a  better leader
+-Leadership with Experience

 Projects
 ========